Key Takeaways:

 If you are investing in bond ETFs, you are bringing credit risk to your portfolio.

-Also, before you invest, you must also learn about the other types of mutual funds, compare them and then make your decision.
+ETFs are a unique method of growing your wealth.
+However, the right research and patience is required to ensure that the pros of your investment outweigh the cons.
+Also, before you invest, you must learn about the other types of mutual funds, compare them and then make your decision.

 Thank you for writing this blog on ETF you have helped a lot in understanding the various concepts of ETF for a budding investor like me.
 Looking forward to reading more blogs from you.